elotroalex/chiens/_texts/translation.md

 - At the threshold of the night
 - for the 50th time
 - in the big castle and the bush
-- the 14 daggers go up the shady stairs
+- the 14 daggers go up the shaded stairs
-- whipped with branches.
+- whipped by branches.

 - {:.sp} The Woman Reciter.

 - Waters supervised by Griffins
-- sleep on the edge of the fires
+- sleep on the edge of fires
 - eclipse of sands, magnificat
 - suspended garden and turbulence
 - bronze age